 Victoria Harbour is the focal point of Hong Kong and is a hive of activity with the constant flow of vessels passing through.
 The harbour separates Hong Kong from Kowloon and it’s the perfect spot from which to admire the stunning Hong Kong skyline.
 Hop on the iconic Star Ferry which transports passengers between Hong Kong Island and Kowloon for amazing views of the water traffic and the skyline.

-So there you have it, 10 things we love about Hong Kong.
+So there you have it, 10 things we love about Hong Kong or, for more inspiration, you’ll love this ultimate list of things to do in Hong Kong.
 Be prepared to fall in love!